Qazim Laçi

-Qazim Laçi (born 19 January 1996) is an Albanian professional footballer who plays as a central midfielder for Turkish Süper Lig club Çaykur Rizespor and the Albania national football team.
+Qazim Laçi (born 19 January 1996) is an Albanian professional footballer who plays as a central midfielder for Süper Lig club Çaykur Rizespor and the Albania national team.

-Raised in Greece from a young age, Laçi began his career with Olympiacos, spending three years there that included multiple loan spells.
-He signed with French club Ajaccio in 2018, helping them achieve promotion to Ligue 1 in the 2021–22 season.
-In late 2022, he joined Sparta Prague, winning a league and cup double in his first full season.
+Raised in Greece from a young age, Laçi began his career with Olympiacos, and had loan spells with APOEL, Levadiakos and Ajaccio before joining Ajaccio permanently in 2018, helping the team achieve promotion to Ligue 1 in the 2021–22 season.
+He later played for Sparta Prague, winning two Czech First League titles and the Czech Cup, before signing for Turkish club Çaykur Rizespor in 2025.